Real, Unbiased Jeunesse Review from an Ex-MLMer

 When Did Jeunesse Start?

-Founded in 2009 and headquartered in Lake Mary, Florida, Jeunesse Global has all the appearance of a first-rate MLM.
+Founded in 2009 and headquartered in Lake Mary, Florida, Jeunesse Global has all the appearance of a first-rate MLM company.

 Glitzy promotional materials, attractively-named products with well-designed packaging, and inspiring success stories from distributors.